lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-the widely circulated *Church of God Evangel* that, just as "we walk down the street and see signs in front of the store, [and] we expect to find what they are advertising," Christians too "are living signboards" who can be identified by outward manifestations of their inner faith.xxxvii Signs such as "speaking in tongues and taking up serpents" function as advertisements broadcasting either godliness or sinfulness.xxxviii "There are many wrong signs.
+the widely circulated *Church of God Evangel* that, just as "we walk down the street and see signs in front of the store, [and] we expect to find what they are advertising," Christians too "are living signboards" who can be identified by outward manifestations of their inner faith.
+[^37] Signs such as "speaking in tongues and taking up serpents" function as advertisements broadcasting either godliness or sinfulness.
+[^38] "There are many wrong signs.
 Confusion is not a sign of godliness....
 Then if you have the sign of confusion up, take it down....
-The world is reading your sign."xxxix If one is to be read as Christian, the author argued, one must accumulate and display the full range of Markan signs---"taking up serpents" included---as an index of a distinct Christian life.
+The world is reading your sign." [^39] If one is to be read as Christian, the author argued, one must accumulate and display the full range of Markan signs---"taking up serpents" included---as an index of a distinct Christian life.